KxSystems/docs/docs/cloud/aws/architecture.md

 :fontawesome-solid-hand-point-right:
 [Migrating a kdb+ historical database to the Amazon Cloud](https://kx.com/blog/migrating-a-kdb-historical-database-to-the-amazon-cloud/)

-### Other Storage Solutions
+### Other storage solutions

 This document contains the storage solution provided by Amazon.
-There are other vendors that offer kdb+ compliant storage options - these are described in more details under the "Other File Systems" menu of https://code.kx.com/q/cloud.
+There are other vendors who offer kdb+-compliant storage options - these are described in more details under _Other File Systems_ at https://code.kx.com/q/cloud.

 ## Memory